 6. Use alphabet flash cards, and pick a different one every day.
 You must do something that starts with the letter.
 ‘P’ could be highlighted for an activity like Picking blackberries, or Playing the Piano.

 7. Play coffee shop.
 Kitchen mugs, pretend sugar, cappuccino foam, and flavours, an apron and a menu.

 8. Grab a Nature Bag and get outside.

 9. Plant a salad garden.
 Lettuce is fast and easy to grow, then invite some other kids over to pick it and do a big salad bar.

 10. Movie theatre.
 Have you played soccer all day and just need to sit down?
 Why not turn family movie night into a game.
 Have the usher seat you (with a flashlight of course), have a server bring popcorn, or go to the snack bar during an intermission.

-There are lots of cool ways to spend your time at home.
+There are lots of cool ways to spend your time at home, like these rainy day games.
 For free.
 No registration required.